RichardMidnight/sd/README.md

 # EXAMPLES

-List available SD-devices and image-files
+List available SD-cards and image-files

      sd list

-To create an image-file from your sd card in 'sda'
+To create an image-file from your SD-card in 'sda'

      sd read sda newimage.zip